Environment Management System

 c) ensure that the results of the audits are reported to relevant management.

-The organization shall retain documented information as evidence of the implementation of the audit programme and the audit results.
+The organization shall retain documented information as evidence of the implementation of the audit program and the audit results.

 Most companies already comply with these requirements